ShahbajMukul/Online-Stock-Market/README.md

 Shahbaj Mukul; shahbajm@umich.edu
 Abdullah Mahith; ammahith@umich.edu

 This project implements an online stock trading application using network sockets.
 It comprises both server and client components communicating via TCP sockets.
-The programming languages used are C/C++.
+The python programming language was used to create this tool.
 The primary goal is to create a system where users can perform stock transactions efficiently.

 How to Compile the Program:
 Since a Makefile is provided, change to the current project directory and execute the make command to compile the program.